News > Blog

 Seven graduate students are one step closer to building a better future for themselves and the world at large after completing a seven-month engineering fellowship focused on water, sanitation and hygiene (WASH) construction projects in the West Bank and Gaza.

-With support from the United States Agency for International Development (USAID), Global Communities welcomed the first cohort of engineers in September 2022 and recently selected a second cohort of 10 graduate students in April as part of a larger program known as the Gaza Household WASH Activity.
+Global Communities welcomed the first cohort of engineers in September 2022 and recently selected a second cohort of 10 graduate students in April as part of a larger program known as the Gaza Household WASH Activity.

 The engineering fellows are responsible for supporting the field with construction works that will ultimately increase access to reliable WASH facilities and services for nearly 132,000 people in the Gaza Strip.
 In addition to monitoring small construction activities and ensuring the application of safety procedures and policies at the sites, the students are also contributing to the implementation of monitoring and evaluation activities – all valuable work experience in an area struggling with high unemployment rates.